automote/thingSocket/README.md

 	<ul>
 		<li>http://server_ip/factoryreset will clear the EEPROM contents.
 Its serves the purpose of factory resetting the device</li>
 		<li>http://server_ip/reboot will reboot the device after 10 seconds</li>
+		<li>http://server_ip/setappliance will set the appliance location, type and name</li>
 	</ul>
 where <I>server_ip</I> is the IP address of the ESP8266 module, will be printed to Serial when the module is connected.
 * v0.5 is the standalone version